The Shift West

 The city of Waterloo has formally recognized Ontario’s mandate that calls for higher density cities that form more integrated communities.
 A number of new developments have been constructed in the uptown core and West side of the city.
 What used to be an unassuming skyline has now become flooded with cranes and ascending buildings on the horizon.

 Although the business market in the Tri-Cities is becoming more diverse, the tech corporations are standing their ground and growing rapidly within the cities borders.
 This January, Google unveiled their new 185,000 sq. ft. office addition in the heart of Kitchener.
 It is home to over 350 engineers and includes all the modern and accessible amenities Google offices around the world are known for.
 However, this expansion is only in its early phases.
 Google aims to employee over 900 staff within the Tri-Cities.
-At this pace of growth, the Waterloo Region is well on its way to creating a competitive, progressive corporate atmosphere that Toronto’s over saturation cannot match.
+At this pace of growth, the Waterloo Region is well on its way to creating a competitive, progressive corporate atmosphere.

 The pace and direction that the Waterloo Region is moving towards guarantees new and diversified corporations a competitive placement in the global market.
 The Move West is not slowing down anytime soon.